Carthage Punic Ports: Ports location in Carthage

 The matter of the Carthage ports' location has been one of the most discussed in Punic historiography.
 By observation alone, the two present-day lagoons —one circular and the other rectangular— both joined by a thin string and identified as the ports of Carthage at the beginning of the 19th century by Chateaubriand, could not be the ports that had harboured the fleet of "Rome's greatest enemy" in the historians' minds.

 The recent excavations carried out in the sector during the UNESCO international campaign (a series of American excavations carried out near the rectangular lagoon and English excavations carried out in the circular lagoon) confirmed the Punic origin of the lagoons, dating them to the 2nd century BC This dating was possible thanks to the discovery of ceramic remains, particularly in the excavations carried out in the carena coves.

 However, the original port that was used during the first five centuries of the Punic history of the North African city has yet to be located, and it is not even known whether or not this port was located on the site of the lagoons.
 In the first two centuries of its existence, Carthage had no more port facilities than any other colony in the Mediterranean, as it merely had a place from which ships were to be launched.
 No visible traces of such places have remained, since they have been eliminated by later installations or by radical changes in the local topography.

 The matter of the Carthage ports' location has been linked to the history and topography of the place.
 It is known that the location of the city concerning the shore evolved a lot over the centuries and that during ancient times a process of polderization took place, consisting of a human action that was coupled to the transport of sediments from the Bagradas river, moved there due to ocean currents.

-American excavations have shown that the Salambó tofet was probably unhealthy at that time, which suggests that the primitive port sector was probably located in that area.
+American excavations have shown that the Carthage tophet was probably unhealthy at that time, which suggests that the primitive port sector was probably located in that area.